Trump says he signed $1.3 trillion spending bill after threatening to veto

 President Donald Trump says he signed the $1.3 trillion omnibus spending bill Friday afternoon after earlier issuing a surprise veto threat of the legislation via tweet raising the prospect of a government shutdown.

-In his remarks, the president said there is a lot to be unhappy about and vowed to "never sign another bill like this again" but cast his final decision in terms of homeland security.
-As he took to the podium in the Diplomatic Room he called it a "ridiculous situation".
+In his remarks, the president said there is a lot to be unhappy about and vowed to "never sign another bill like this again" but said he did so as a matter of national security.
+He called it a "ridiculous situation."

-The president vented about his distaste for the 2200-page bill and the ways it runs counter to his agenda.

-The president also repeated talking points about reversing deep cuts to military spending and giving a pay increase to troops.
+Even as he vented distaste for parts of the 2200-page bill that run counter to his agenda, the president repeated previous talking points about reversing deep cuts to military spending and giving a pay increase to troops.

 "My highest duty is to keep Americans safe," he said.

-Republican leaders spent the past 24 hours selling the bill as a win on border security, despite the fact that it fails to give the president the wall he promised.
+Republican leaders spent the past 24 hours selling the bill as a win on border security, despite the fact that it fails to give the president much funding for the wall he promised.

 The announcement comes after Trump had lunch with Defense Secretary James Mattis who has been a strong proponent of the omnibus and its funding for the military - the largest increase in defense spending in 15 years.